 If you are planning a trip to the South Rim side of Grand Canyon National Park in the USA, you may have heard of the five Havasupai Falls.
 The most popular of which is Havasu Falls, known for its beautiful blue color.
 However, these falls are located within an Indian reservation run by the Havasupai Tribe.
-You’ll need reservations at either the Havasupai Lodge or Havasupai Campground in order to visit, but reservations are hard to come by.
+You’ll need at either Havasupai Lodge or Havasupai Campground reservations in order to visit, but reservations are hard to come by.
 Find everything you need to know in order to get Havasupai reservations!

 Havasupai Lodge Reservations

 How to Make Reservations

 Havasu Falls Lodge reservations for the entire year typically opens June 1st of the prior year.
 Therefore, if you plan on visiting Havasu Falls in 2020, reservations for the lodge began June 1st, 2019.
 Spring and Fall dates usually go quickly since it will be warm enough to enjoy the area but not yet excruciatingly hot.
 Summer dates may be available longer due to people wanting to avoid the extreme temperatures.
 Similarly, winter dates may also be available since the water at the waterfalls will likely be too cold to swim in.

 When planning my trip to the Grand Canyon for 2019, I didn’t realize that reservations for the lodge opened so early in advance.
 I didn’t try getting reservations for the lodge until the beginning of December 2018 (six months after reservations first opened).
 By that time, there were only openings for two days at the end of November, and a few dates in December.
 All other months were completely booked.